Unity container is an open source IoC container for .NET applications supported by Microsoft. It is a lightweight and extensible IoC container.

 The source code for Unity container is available at https://github.com/unitycontainer/unity.

 - Simplified type-mapping registration for interface type or base type.

 - Supports code-based registration as well as design time registration.

 - Automatically injects registered type at runtime through a constructor, a property or a method.

 - Supports nested containers.

-- Automatic disposing of instances based on lifetime managers such as hierarchical, per resolve, externally controlled, per request and per thread life time manager.
+- Automatic disposing of instances based on lifetime managers; lifetime managers include hierarchical, per resolve, externally controlled, per request and per thread.

 - Supports type interception and instance interception.

 Before we start working with the Unity container, let's learn how to install it, in the next chapter.